Fashion / Style

 You don't have to be a full-blown sneakerhead to clock the value trainers add to a wardrobe.
 There's nearly no event, at least in chronically casual Australia, where a pair of sneakers can't be subbed in in place of heels.

-We anticipate the adidas Superstar will replace the Samba and Spezial.
+We anticipate the adidas SL72 will replace the Samba and Spezial.
 At Nike, the Cortez will draw an audience (I'm talking about the people who miss out on Bode's Astro Grabber collaboration).
 Meanwhile, slim sneakers will continue their reign, with Puma's Palermo sneaker still a hot piece of footwear realestate.

-PUMA Palermo
+PUMA Speedcats

 ADIDAS SL 72